 The Student Art Guide is unable to assist students privately or offer paid tuition, as it is more efficient to use our time producing free resources and articles that can help large number of students at one time.
 If you would like us to write an article about something that hasn’t been addressed yet, please use our contact page and select the ‘suggestion for an article topic‘ option.
 We also have a growing list of face-to-face and online Art tutors, who are available to assist high school Art students.

-I am a new Art teacher.
+I am an Art teacher.
 Can you provide some advice?

 Can I print your resources and use them in my high school Art class?